|

 but also have a political dimension.
 To underline the increasing and expanding

-integration of Europe were all part of the cooperation collectively known as the
+integration of Europe, all parts of the cooperation were collectively known as the

-with the Treaty of Maastricht in 1993 was the entire organization named the
+realized with the Treaty of Maastricht in 1993 the entire organisation was named the

 European Union (EU).
 One of the parts of the Treaty of Maastricht was the